mrochon/b2csamples/Policies/MultiTenant/Readme.md

 #### API
-1. Register an application in your B2C tenant to manage authorization to the REST API 1.a.
+1. Register an application in your B2C tenant to manage authorization to the REST API
+    a.
 Expose two API permissions: User.Read and User.Invite.
 Use *https://yourtenant.onmicrosoft.com/mtrest* as Application ID URI.
-1.b.
+    b.
 Give **application** permissions to Graph API: Group.ReadWrite.All, GroupMember.ReadWrite.All, User.Read.All
-1.c.
-Create a secret (store it in the API configuration as *ClientCreds:ClientSecret*) 1.d.
+    c.
+Create a secret (store it in the API configuration as *ClientCreds:ClientSecret*)
+    d.
 Create another secret, store it in the API configuration as *Invitation:SigningKey* **and** as *InvitationSigningKey* in your b2C tenant).
 You can then delete it from the application's secrets.
-2. Modify appsettings.json as appropriate to your configuration 2.a. details of the certificate created above (B2C step) 2.b. details of the application registered above
+2. Modify appsettings.json as appropriate to your configuration
+    a. details of the certificate created above (B2C step)
+    b. details of the application registered above
 3. Deploy to a publicly accessible url
 4. Provide the deployed application with the public key of the certificate created above and make it required for authentication to the app
 5. Exclude */tenant/oauth2* path from certificate requirement